RAG

 |---|---|

-| docs.perplexity.ai → | Perplexity issues a search for every conversational turn, retrieves a few pages of results, and conditions its answer on those passages with inline citations — a consumer-facing RAG product whose UI exposes the retrieved sources next to each claim. |
+| docs.perplexity.ai → | Perplexity issues a search for every conversational turn, retrieves a few pages of results, and conditions its answer on those passages with inline citations.
+The product is consumer-facing RAG with a UI that exposes the retrieved sources next to each claim. |

 | glean.com → | Glean indexes an enterprise's documents, chats, and tickets behind permissions-aware vector search, then answers employee questions by quoting the matching passages with links back to the source system. |